 Applicants must have: a prescribing budget in place; meet specific entry requirements set by their professional body; be approved by health board prescribing lead and clinical manager; hold a current criminal identity check to meet specific requirements of their professional body; have identified an appropriately qualified designated medical practitioner; demonstrate ability to study at academic Level 7.
 Recognition of previous learning is not applicable for this programme.
 Part accreditation of a module, regardless of previous learning or experience, isn't possible.
+Please visit our website for further information.

 Months of entry